How do you choose the right software development engagement model?

 4. You appreciate transparency in customer-vendor relationships

-Choose a dedicated team engagement model when:
+Choose the Dedicated Team engagement model when:

 The Dedicated Team customer engagement model is an excellent choice when extending your in-house customer acquisition team with external expertise.
 This automated engagement model fosters collaboration and knowledge sharing.